mray0256-jpg/pirate-ship-demo/README.md

     Multiple methods were written to perform the same Gerstner wave calculations as written in shader graph.
 After these were complete, they returned the *change* in each coordinate from each wave.
 Even though an exact height couldn't be determined, a change in what the height originally was could be (As well as x and z positions).
 After Deltas was written, a second function called FindAB was written.
 In the equations from earlier, you might notice $\alpha $ and $\beta $ represent Vertex Positions.
 In an actual equation, these locations have an unknown offset.
 If we can calculate the change in x and z, we can apply this change to $\alpha $ and $\beta $ to find our y coordinate at an exact position.

-    We start with a guess: $\alpha = currentPos.x $ and $\beta = currentPos.z $.
+    We start with a guess: $\alpha = \text{currentPos.x} $ and $\beta = \text{currentPos.z} $.
 Then, we calculate the deltas.
 If we did this once, however, our approximation is still wrong.
 It will swing too far in the opposite direction.
 To counteract this, we lerp *most* of the way there, but not all of the way.
 Now we're close, but still a little off.
 We can recalculate the deltas and lerp again.
 With each recalculation, we swing around the accurate point like a dampening sin wave.
 With the right relax value (lerp input) this process is shortened.
 Currently, my relxas is set to 0.7 with 3 iterations.
 Note that the code below is my own, but the approximation solution was *not* my own.

     Now that $\alpha $ and $\beta $ are written, we can plug in them into our deltas function from earlier.
 This finds the y displacement at precisely the x and z coordinate inputted.
 Now, we can return currentPos.y + dy.